-Note: In the tape storage environment, the encryption function on tape drives (desktop, standalone, and within libraries) is configured and managed by the client.
+Note: In the tape storage environment, the encryption function on tape drives that are on a desktop, are stand-alone, and are within libraries is configured and managed by the client.
 It is not configured and managed by the IBM service support representative (SSR).